Torricelli's law: Experimental verification: Spouting can experiment

 The results confirm the correctness of Torricelli's law very well.

 Discharge and time to empty a cylindrical vessel

-Assuming that a vessel is cylindrical with fixed cross-sectional area $A$, with orifice of area $A_A$ at the bottom, then rate of change of water level height $dh/dt$ is not constant.
-The water volume in the vessel is changing due to the discharge $\dot{V}$ out of the vessel:
+Assuming that a vessel is cylindrical with fixed cross-sectional area $A$, with orifice of area $A_A$ at the bottom, then the rate of change of water level height $dh/dt$ is not constant.
+The velocity of the water leaving the orifice is directly proportional to the height of the water surface above the level of the orifice - as the height of the water reduces, the pressure at the level of the orifice also reduces, causing the water to exit from the orifice at a progressively slower speed: